Polyolefin

-A polyolefin is a type of polymer with the general formula (CH_{2}CHR)_{n} where R is an alkyl group.
-They are usually derived from a small set of simple olefins (alkenes).
-Dominant in a commercial sense are polyethylene and polypropylene.
-More specialized polyolefins include polyisobutylene and polymethylpentene.
-They are all colorless or white oils or solids.
-Many copolymers are known, such as polybutene, which derives from a mixture of different butene isomers.
+A polyolefin is a type of polymer with the general formula (CH_{2}CHR)_{n} where R is H or an alkyl group.
 The name of each polyolefin indicates the olefin from which it is prepared; for example, polyethylene is derived from ethylene, and polymethylpentene is derived from 4-methyl-1-pentene.
 Polyolefins are not olefins themselves because the double bond of each olefin monomer is opened in order to form the polymer.
 Monomers having more than one double bond such as butadiene and isoprene yield polymers that contain double bonds (polybutadiene and polyisoprene) and are usually not considered polyolefins.
+Polymers derived from polar monomers are also usually excluded from this classification.
 Polyolefins are the foundations of many chemical industries.

+Polyethylene and polypropylene

+Although many specialized kinds of polyolefins are known, two families dominate: polyethylene (PE) and polypropylene (PP).
+Within the realm of polyethylene, variations involve the incorporation of comonomers.
+Introduced at the level of a few percent, these components strongly affect the properties of the polyethylene.
+Comonomers include 1-octene, 1-hexene, etc. In some cases the resulting polyethylenes are referred to as ethylene-octene, ethylene-hexene, etc. copolymers.